Qal'at al-Bahrain: Layout

 The excavations of the tel have revealed a small settlement, the only one of that period in eastern Arabia, on its northern side.
 It has been inferred that the village was settled by people who developed agriculture near the oasis, planted palm trees, tended cattle, sheep and goats and also ventured into fishing in the Arabian Sea.
 The small houses they built were made of rough stone with clay or mortar as binding material.
 The plastered floors in the houses were said to have been spacious.
 Excavations also hinted that the village had streets which separated the housing complexes.

 The fortifications seen in the excavated tel area were found around the township and were erected in cardinal directions.
 The fort walls are seen now only in the northern, western and southern slopes of the tel, and the eastern side is yet to be excavated.
 The fortifications covered an area of 15 ha, and the walls were built with varying thickness by using stone masonry, and had gates which allowed transport and passing through, such as of donkey caravans.
 The fortifications were frequently raised, as noted from the gates erected at four levels; the latest gate had two polished stone (made of fine-grained material) pivots which fixed a double-leafed gate.
 The western wall was seen well-preserved for a length of 9 m.
 The streets were laid in north–south direction and were 12 m wide.

 There was a palace in the centre of the tel at a commanding location consisting of several warehouses which were inferred as indicative of economic activity during the Dilmun period.
 Proceeding from here towards the north, along the street leads, to a large gate that probably was the entry to the palace grounds.
 The modest houses built in the same size and type of construction were laid along a network of roads.

 The place prospered till 1800 BC after when it was deserted.
 Eventually the town became covered with drift sand from the sea.

-Antiquaries
+Relics

 Metal artifacts found in the tell were limited to copper pieces, fishing tools and a socketed spearhead; a workshop of 525 m size was also identified where copper casting two piece moulds and wax moulds were found.
 Small and large crucibles used for melting of metal were recovered in substantial quantities indicative of large scale manufacture by professional artisans.
 The copper ware was then traded in surrounding countries such as Oman and Mesopotamia.
 Dilmun stamp seals were also recovered from the excavations.

 Pots and vessels were also recovered.
 Pots were used for cooking, while the large vessels for food import from Oman and Mesopotamia.
 Artifacts found there indicates the location.
 These include a cuneiform inscription and hematite, both of which link to Mesopotamia; steatite bowls to Oman; and carnelian beads, a stone weight and a few potsherds to the Indus Civilization.